vis4/page2rss/README.md

 **Configuration:**

-The config.yml supports the following
+The config.yml looks like this:

 ```yaml
 feeds: